-(xi) Compliance
+(x) Compliance

-- (a) An institutional investor shall comply with the Regulations, requirements as outlined in the Authorised Dealer Manual, specific authorities granted as well as any other requirements or conditions as may be stipulated from time to time by the Financial Surveillance Department. - (b) Any deviation or non-compliance with (a) above may result in measures being taken by the Financial Surveillance Department as administrator of the exchange control system.
-These measures may consist of one or more of, inter alia, the following: - (aa) an official warning from the Financial Surveillance Department setting out the nature of the contravention and seeking the assurance from the institutional investor that the required remedial steps have been undertaken to ensure compliance as outlined in (a) above; - (bb) the temporary suspension of an institutional investor's business activities to specific types of transactions; - (cc) encashment of foreign liquid assets and the repatriation thereof; - (dd) the repatriation of income and/or capital or the withdrawal of any authority granted by the Financial Surveillance
+(a) An institutional investor shall comply with the Regulations, requirements as outlined in the Authorised Dealer Manual, specific authorities granted as well as any other requirements or

+- conditions as may be stipulated from time to time by the Financial Surveillance Department. - (b) Any deviation or non-compliance with (a) above may result in measures being taken by the Financial Surveillance Department as administrator of the exchange control system.
+These measures may consist of one or more of, inter alia, the following: - (aa) an official warning from the Financial Surveillance Department setting out the nature of the contravention and seeking the assurance from the institutional investor that the required remedial steps have been undertaken to ensure compliance as outlined in (a) above; - (bb) the temporary suspension of an institutional investor's business activities to specific types of transactions; - (cc) encashment of foreign liquid assets and the repatriation thereof; - (dd) the repatriation of income and/or capital or the withdrawal of any authority granted by the Financial Surveillance Department; - (ee) the invoking of Regulation 18; and - (ff) the remedies provided for under Regulations 22A, 22B and 22C.